 “Hip replacement surgery is one of the most successful operations in all of medicine.”

 Like any other procedure, however, total hip replacements can fail, especially when surgeons use defective devices like Stryker and DePuy hip replacements.
-When this happens, a surgery meant to decrease pain and improve mobility can result in significant pain and discomfort, infections, and additional surgical procedures.

-Signs and Symptoms of Hip Replacement Failure
+Signs of Hip Replacement Failure

-The telltale signs of hip replacement failure are loosening or instability, infection, frequent or recurring hip dislocations, and hip fractures.
 If you received a metal hip replacement, you might also experience an allergic reaction.
 Stryker’s metal-on-metal hip replacements, in particular, can corrode and cause significant health problems.

-Symptoms associated with hip replacement failure include:
+The symptoms associated with hip replacement failure include:

 - Popping or clicking sounds